dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

       our actions
     - if information hasn't been distributed yet, but it likely will be, it will affect our current actions

+#### Beliefs About Information Consensus Leads to Amplification of Beliefs

+  - (maybe reorder this & following sections)
   - how the recognition & acknowledgement of information consensus amplifies (probabilities of types of actions/reactions by agents.)
     - deciding what information to propagate (bandwidth constraints)